Title Length SEO: Ideal Title Tag Character Limit and Examples

 ❌ Bad Example (Too Long)

-Perfect Title Tag Length for SEO That Will Help You Improve Rankings, Increase Traffic and Get More Clicks in 2026
+SEO Title Length That Helps Improve Rankings, Traffic, and Clicks in 2026

 - ✘ Too long